jvirkki/dupd/docs/examples.md

 At a high level the `dupd` approach is:

-1. Run dupd with suitable options (`dupd scan`)
+1. Run dupd with suitable options (`dupd scan`).
-2. It produces a database containing duplicate info
+2. It produces a database containing duplicate info.
 3. Explore the filesystem with `dupd` interactive commands to identify what to keep and what to delete.